-Using atmospheric measurements at the Heshan site, a transport model and an 444 inversion algorithm, this study provides the first top-down estimate of benzene and 445 toluene emissions in the Pearl River Delta (PRD) and Hong Kong (HK) regions, 446 which are emission hot spots in China.
-According to the measurement data in this 447 study and previous studies, mixing ratio levels of benzene and toluene in the PRD 448 region are overall higher than those in Hong Kong, which are much higher than those 449 measured in the United States and Europe.
-Considering that air masses transported to 450 the Heshan site mainly came from easterly and northerly directions during the 451 observation period, and that the major emissions sources in the PRD are located to the 452 east of the Heshan site, the Heshan measurement site was ideally situated for 453 constraining emissions from these regions.
-Based on the measurement data, model 454 simulations and inverse technique, the PRD and HK benzene emissions for 2010 455 estimated in this study were 44 (12-75) Gg yr-1 and 5 (2-7) Gg yr-1, respectively and 456 the PRD and HK toluene emissions for 2010 were 131 (44-218) Gg yr-1 and 6 (2-9) 457 Gg yr-1, respectively.
-We have discussed the spatial distributions of benzene and 458 toluene emissions obtained by inversion in this study in the context of four different 459 existing bottom-up inventories.
-The discrepancies among these bottom-up estimates 460 for the period 2000-2010 are substantial (up to a factor of seven), while this study is 461 the only one available top-down estimate.
-We propose that observations with better 462 spatial and temporal coverage are urgently needed to constrain benzene and toluene 463 (and other VOC) emissions in the PRD and HK regions more strongly.
-464
+Using atmospheric measurements at the Heshan site, a transport model and an inversion algorithm, this study provides the first top-down estimate of benzene and toluene emissions in the Pearl River Delta (PRD) and Hong Kong (HK) regions, which are emis-

+- sion hot spots in China.
+According to the measurement data in this study and previous studies, mixing ratio levels of benzene and toluene in PRD region are overall higher than those in Hong Kong, which are much higher than those measured in the United States and Europe.
+Considering that air masses transported to the Heshan site mainly came from easterly and northerly directions during the observation period and that the - 10 major emissions sources in PRD are located to the east of the Heshan site, the Heshan measurement site was ideally situated for constraining emissions from these regions.
+Based on the measurement data, model simulations and inverse technique, the PRD and HK benzene emissions for 2010 estimated in this study were 44 (12-75) and 5 (2-7) Gg yr-1, respectively and the PRD and HK toluene emissions for 2010 were 131 - (44-218) and 6 (2-9) Gg yr-1, respectively.
+We have discussed the spatial distributions of benzene and toluene emissions obtained by inversion in this study in the context of four different existing bottom-up inventories.
+The discrepancies among these bottom-up estimates for the period 2000-2010 are substantial (up to a factor of seven), while this study is the only one available top-down estimate.
+We propose that in the future, observations with better spatial and temporal coverage are urgently needed to constrain benzene and toluene (and other VOC) emissions in PRD and HK regions more work was supported in part by a National Aeronautics and Space Administration (NASA) grant NNX11AF17G awarded to the Massachusetts Institute of Technology (MIT).
+We acknowledge Emissions of atmospheric Compounds and Compilation of Ancillary Data (http: //eccad.sedoo.fr/eccad_extract_interface/JSF/page_critere.jsf) for the archiving of the emission inventory data of ACCMIP, REAS v1.1 REF, RCP 3PD and RETRO.
+We thank Mingwei Li at